tmobile/codeless/README.md

 ## Running the tests
 From the command line change to <INSTALL_ROOT>/bin
 #### Execute UI Tests
-Example ui tests are included in example_usage/suites/.
-These tests use PageObject models defined by yaml in the <INSTALL_ROOT>/model folder.
+Example tests are included in example_usage/suites/.
+These tests use PageObject models defined by yaml and a swagger definations under <INSTALL_ROOT>/model folder respective of the test step.

 Make sure you have followed the install and configuration instructions above.
 From the command line change to <INSTALL_ROOT>/bin
 Use the appropriate run command for your OS.
-I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> demo_ui.xlsx I.E. run.cmd demo_ui.xlsx for Windows and ./run.sh demo_ui.xlsx for Mac/Linux

-#### Execute Service Tests
-Example API service tests included in example_usage/suites/.
-These tests use a swagger definations under <INSTALL_ROOT>/example_usage/model folder.

-Make sure you have followed the install and configuration instructions from above.
-Use the appropriate run command for your OS.
-I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> demo_service.xlsx I.E. run.cmd demo_service.xlsx for Windows and ./run.sh demo_service.xlsx for Mac/Linux
+I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> sampletest.xlsx I.E. run.cmd sampletest.xlsx for Windows and ./run.sh sampletest.xlsx for Mac/Linux

 ### And coding style tests